kepplemr/deathnut/README.md

 most common operations (GETs), deathnut is even faster.** We achieve additional speed on GETs by not waiting for authorization OK before executing the called endpoint.
 In another thread (start time
  < 1 millisecond) we then check the user's authorization for the resource.
 If authorized,
 we'll return the result we get back from the endpoint.
-If not, we'll return the normal 401.
-Deathnut will not, by any perceptible measure, slow your service.
+If not, we'll return the normal 401. *Deathnut will not, by any remotely perceptible measure, slow your service.*

 # example service